-Bharatpur got its name from Lord Rama’s brother Bharat and was ruled by the Jats, and King Suraj Mal was its most prominent ruler.
+Bharatpur gets its name from Lord Rama’s brother Bharat.
+The Jats ruled it with King Suraj Mal its most prominent ruler.
 After visiting the national park, we decide to explore the city.
 Our driver drives us to the busy market and drops us off on the main road.
 Cars are not permitted in the narrow streets of markets between 8 am and 8 pm.
 My son and I begin walking but soon realise that other vehicles are blatantly breaking the rules and driving through the main market street.

 The market is buzzing with locals since it is the day after Diwali.
 There are sweets in all colours flavours on display, and locals are having piping hot kachoris and sipping on tea.
 Shopkeepers are making a brisk business post the lockdown as locals scamper to buy Diwali stuff.

 We pass an enormous gateway called Mathura Gate, and soon we see the ramparts of the Lohagarh Fort.
 Translated into English, it means the ‘Iron Fort’, which is so-called as it was unconquerable by the Mughals and British rulers.